Breast Reconstruction in Philadelphia

 Breast Reconstruction is a surgical procedure designed to restore and rebuild the breasts to a healthy, pleasing contour.
 Through one of several techniques, the shape, size, and appearance of one or both breasts can be restored.

-- Breasts that are symmetry with one another.
+- Breasts that are symmetrical with one another

 Women who have undergone a mastectomy, and are in generally good health, may make excellent candidates for this procedure.
 Every woman is different, so Dr. Lohner will tailor the techniques of the procedure to the unique needs of the individual patient.
 At the consultation appointment, Dr. Lohner will review the complete medical and surgical history, determining if this is the right procedure to achieve the intended results.

-Patients who have an upcoming mastectomy, or have undergone one in the past, should begin researching the process as soon as they can.
+The first step to getting breast reconstruction in Philadelphia is education.
+We recommend patients who have an upcoming mastectomy or have undergone one in the past, should begin researching the process as soon as they can.
 Patients should explore the potential risks, benefits, and expected outcomes of this procedure online.
 If this procedure sounds like the right choice, patients should set a consultation appointment at Lohner Plastic Surgery.

 If this procedure is determined to be the best procedure for an individual patient, Dr. Lohner will create a unique surgical plan, designed to meet her specific needs and desired results.